On zero-divisors of semimodules and semialgebras: Zero-Divisors of Semimodules

 In \cite{HuckabaKeller1979}, it has been defined that a ring $R$ has Property (A), if each finitely generated ideal $I \subseteq Z(R)$ has a nonzero annihilator.
 In \cite{Nasehpour2011}, a generalization of this definition was given for modules.
-We give a semimodule version for Property (A) in the following definition:
+We define semimodules having Property (A) as follows:

 \begin{definition}